edisplay/ai-hedge-fund/VISION.md

 ```

 Because it's **one code path by design**, what you backtest is what trades — no
 separate "research" implementation that quietly diverges from production.
-(Today the
+(The fund
-backtester is a separate harness; converging it onto `run_cycle` is a core roadmap
+backtester is exactly this today: `run_cycle` looped over history with a simulated
-item.)
+broker, so PIT, fail-loud, and master risk hold for every tick by construction.
+An
+older per-model harness remains for single-model studies.)

 ### One cycle